 1. Insulation

-A constantly cold floor can mean improper or poor insulation.
-You can have a home inspection or audit to determine your home’s insulation level and find out if it’s insufficient.
-If your flooring has insufficient insulation, consider installing insulation to keep your floors warmer all year around.
+Cold floors and drafts often point to insulation.
+A home energy audit can reveal weak spots in your home’s insulation level and find out if it’s insufficient.
+If your flooring has insufficient insulation, consider installing insulation to keep your floors warmer all year round.

 It’s easy to miss the ceiling when talking about insulation.
 Other than that you’ll need to pay attention to window foundations, in-between baseboards, window and door foundations, ceiling joints, gaps between wood, marble and tile squares, and wall joints.